Configuration wizard for REST-only applications

 updateForm |

-If the updateForm parameter is set to true, Bitrix24 will request URL_SETTINGS again and pass the current field values in the request.
-This allows updating the form while the user is filling it out.
-For example, you can add a new field with a list of regions based on the selected value in the country field.
+This allows the form to be updated while the user is filling it out.
+For example, you can add a new field with a list of regions depending on the value selected in the country field.

 "form": {